Serengeti National Park, Tanzania

 Grumeti and Mara Rivers

 The most common way to explore the Serengeti is through game drives, where visitors travel in 4×4 vehicles with experienced guides.
-These drives can be arranged at different times of the day, with early morning and late afternoon being the best times for wildlife viewing.
+These drives can be arranged at different times, with early morning and late afternoon being the best times for wildlife viewing.

 The Great Migration